Psychology

-Psychology for the Self-Learner
+for the

 1 / 3

 In Festinger's classic cognitive dissonance experiment, participants who were paid one dollar to describe a boring task as enjoyable subsequently rated the task more favorably than participants paid twenty dollars.
-The most parsimonious explanation for this finding is that:
+The most frugal explanation for this finding is that:

 Dissonance theory predicts that when external justification for counter-attitudinal behavior is insufficient, the resulting psychological discomfort can only be reduced by shifting the attitude itself.
 The well-paid participants had ample external justification for their lie and experienced little dissonance; the poorly paid participants, lacking that justification, resolved the inconsistency by coming to believe the task was somewhat interesting.
 Option (a) reverses the dissonance prediction — more payment means less dissonance, not more, because the payment provides the justification.
 Option (c) misapplies the Elaboration Likelihood Model to a situation governed by dissonance.